quarkly/elementary/docs/props.md

  **Syntax**: there are three different syntaxes you can use with this property:

 1. the keyword syntax ("left top", "left center", e.g.),
-2. the two-value syntax in persent (the first value is the horizontal position and the second value is the vertical.
+2. the two-value syntax in percentages (the first value is the horizontal position and the second value is the vertical.
 The top left corner is 0% 0%),
 3. the two-value syntax in any CSS units(the first value is the horizontal position and the second value is the vertical.
 The top left corner is 0 0).

 | Type                                                                                                                                        | Default |